-Azusa Pacific head coach Paul Svagdis is entering his 12th season at the helm of the storied Cougar baseball program after taking the program's past successes to a national level with back-to-back NAIA World Series appearances in 2007 and 2008.
+Azusa Pacific head coach Paul Svagdis is entering his 14th season at the helm of the storied Cougar baseball program after taking the program's past successes to a national level with back-to-back NAIA World Series appearances in 2007 and 2008.
 In those two seasons, Svagdis sent five Cougars on to the professional ranks through the Major League Baseball draft, two of which made Major League Baseball debuts in 2012 (Kirk Nieuwenhuis ('08) and Steven Vogt ('07).
-Svagdis has had 12 Cougars drafted by Major League Baseball organizations in his time at Azusa Pacific, with Ryan Henley becoming the most recent pick when he was taken by the Tampa Bay Rays in the 2013 draft.
+Svagdis has had 17 Cougars drafted by Major League Baseball organizations in his time at Azusa Pacific, with Josh Staumont and Daniel Martin becoming the most recent picks when they were taken in the second round (Kansas City Royal) and 24th round (St. Louis Cardinals) respectively in the 2015 draft.
+Staumont's second round selection is the highest of any Azusa Pacific student-athlete in any professional draft.

-Over the past two seasons Svagidis has taken Azusa Pacific from the realm of a perennial NAIA power, culminating with a 2012 Golden State Athletic Conference championships and a 47-12 record in the program's final year of NAIA competition, to the NCAA Division II ranks where the Cougars overcame injuries and a slow start to close their initial Pacific West Conference season with a 10-7 record down the stretch.
+Over the past three seasons Svagidis has taken Azusa Pacific from the realm of a perennial NAIA power, culminating with a 2012 Golden State Athletic Conference championships and a 47-12 record in the program's final year of NAIA competition, to the NCAA Division II ranks where they reach the final day of the NCAA West Regional Championships as the No. 2 seed.
+He coached the program's first NCAA All-Americans in 2015 after Martin and first baseman Jordan Brower earned the honor.
 After guiding Azusa Pacific into the NAIA Baseball National Championship Opening Round in 2009, completing a three-year run in which the Cougars posted three of the program's top 8 single-season win totals, Svagdis had a young 2010 squad that showed plenty of promise despite a 20-29 overall record.
 Of its 29 losses, over half were by three runs or fewer, including 9 1-run defeats.
 Even so, Azusa Pacific still sent 3 more players on to the professional ranks in 2010, with two players selected in the MLB Draft along with NAIA career home run leader Brice Cutspec's free-agent signing with 2010 World Series champion San Francisco.